MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/hide-attendee-names.md

 ---
-title: Allow meeting and webinar organizers to hide the names of attendees
+title: Allow meeting and webinar organizers to hide the names of attendees (Preview)
 author: wlibebe
 ms.author: wlibebe
 manager: serdars